We’ve all been there — those puppy dog eyes begging us for a mere scrap of steak, pulling at our heartstrings.

 Safe Human Foods for Dogs

 There are many human foods that dogs can and can’t eat.
-Specialists suggest a 95% well-balanced daily diet with vet-recommended dog food.
+It is usually recommended to feed dogs with well-balanced dog food.
 That said, give your pooch a treat every once in a while.
+In order to provide all the essential vitamins your dog needs, throw in some healthy veggies or fruits that are perfectly safe, but also very delicious.

 Since ice cream is an absolute no-no for your four-legged friend, fruit can be a delicious snack on a hot summer’s day.
+Fruits are filled with fiber and other vitamins and minerals that are essential for a healthy diet.
 But which ones are dog-friendly?

-Apples are an excellent treat for your pupper.
+Can dogs eat apples?
+Yes.
+Apples are an excellent treat with many health benefits for your pupper.
 They’re nutritious and good for their teeth.
 Always make sure to cut the apple into slices and avoid giving your pet the core seeds.
-A small amount won’t do anything, but it’s easier and healthier to cut the apple beforehand.
+The seeds may contain cyanide and a small amount won’t do anything, but it’s easier and healthier to cut the apple beforehand.
 Moderation is key, so don’t overfeed your doggo with apples.

-Yes!
+Bananas are a nutritious and delicious snack for your dog.
 They’re a fantastic source of vitamins, fiber, and magnesium.
-Bananas are also available throughout the year and an inexpensive snack.
+Bananas are also available throughout the year and are an inexpensive snack.
 As usual, be aware of the amount.
+They have lots of sugars so too much of this delicious fruit can cause some problems.
 Vets recommend half a banana a day for large dogs.

 Watermelon is a great source of vitamin C and A. The fruit is 92% water, making it a healthy choice for a summer’s day snack.
 But you should always remove the seeds to combat blockages and consider cutting out the skin, too, as it can be difficult for dogs to digest.